AmosLewis/Awesome-Robotics/C/readme.md

 	- 1.1.2 Essence of data type： [**alias of fixed space of memory**]

-		- Function： **Compiler** precalculate space of memory to be alloc, but it has not alloc.
+		- Function： **Compiler** pre-calculate space of memory to be alloced, but it has not alloc.
 Only when the **variable** be created will the memory be alloc.

 		```
 		int a = 10